jnlmendonca/challenge_BlowLTD/README.md

 For the design stage of the test, only the first four points seem to matter.
 The API must be RESTful and that means using a proper syntax and request methods.

 I will use **OpenAPI version 3** specification to create a description of the payment API.
 This description can then be used in conjunction with other tools to validate requests, easily test the API implementation and create the documentation as requested.

+I plan to use *node.js* and *express* to run the implementation stage.
+The code should run inside a docker container exposed of port 3000.